Creating robots that see for ...

 We believe that robotic vision is the key to unleashing the full potential of robots and fundamentally changing the way we live and work.

 The Centre was funded in 2014 by the Australian Research Council (ARC), to not only conduct research in the exciting new field of robotic vision but to also build research capacity, develop the research and industry leaders of tomorrow, engage with the community, and to help people learn about robotics, vision and coding.
-We are establishing a vibrant international robotic vision community in partnership with four Australian universities (QUT, ANU, University of Adelaide and Monash), CSIRO and five international organizations (Oxford University, Imperial College London, INRIA, ETH Zurich and Georgia Tech).
+We are establishing a vibrant international robotic vision community in partnership with four Australian universities (QUT, ANU, University of Adelaide and Monash), CSIRO and six international organisations (Oxford University, Imperial College London, INRIA, ETH Zurich, Georgia Tech and the University of Toronto).